Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 What Is Compounded Semaglutide?

-Compounding pharmacies have legally operated in the United States for decades, preparing custom formulations of medications for patients when commercially manufactured versions are unavailable, unaffordable, or not the right fit.
-Compounded semaglutide is dispensed only via a valid prescription from a licensed physician.
+Compounding pharmacies have legally operated in the United States for decades, preparing custom formulations of medications for patients when commercially manufactured versions are unavailable, unaffordable, or not the right clinical fit.
+Compounded semaglutide is not FDA-approved as a finished drug product.
+Eligibility is determined solely by a licensed provider based on your individual health profile.

 How Does Semaglutide Work for Weight Loss?